acornejo/pybz/README.md

 # Configuration

 No configuration is required to use pybz, all parameters can be specified in the command line.
-The server URL can be specified with the `--url` flag; a server URL is required to perform any operation on bugzilla.
+A server URL is required to perform any operation on bugzilla, and can be specified with the `--url` flag.
 For operations that require authentication you must also specify a username, which can also be provided in the command-line with the `--username` flag.

 To avoid having to specify the server URL and the username on every invocation of `pybz`, these and other settings can be stored in an